Reinders, H. (Ed.). (2012). Digital games in language learning and teaching.Palgrave Macmillan.

-This is the first book in the ‘New Language Learning and Teaching Environments’ series I edit.
+This is one of the books in the ‘New Language Learning and Teaching Environments’ series I edit.

 “Digital Games in Language Learning and Teaching is timely indeed.
 It is an invitation to a barely discovered territory.
 But there will, I predict, soon be a land rush.”